DHTMLX/gantt-docs/data/api/gantt_updatetask.md

 @params:
 - id	string|number	the task id
-* newState      object      optional, the new values of the task
+* newState      Task      optional, the new values of the task

 @example:
 var taskId = gantt.addTask({